cyclejs/cyclejs/http/docs/api.md

 indicating which request (from the driver input) generated this response Observable.
 The response Observables themselves emit the response object received through superagent.

+#### Arguments:

+- `options :: Object` an object with settings options that apply globally for all requests processed by the returned HTTP Driver function.
+The options are:
+- `autoSubscribe` *(Boolean)*: execute the HTTP eagerly, even if its response Observable is not subscribed to.
+Default: **true**.

 #### Return: